 What’s expected of you?

 Be proactive.
-At the beginning of the semester, you should check our page for your course, sign up, and monitor your inbox for a matching message from us.
+At the beginning of the semester, check our page for your course, sign up, and monitor your inbox for a matching message from us.
 We expect that you will be proactive in communicating with your reader along the way.
 The program coordinator will send reminders, but you are chiefly responsible for initiating the interactions with your reader, corresponding in a professional and timely manner, and sending revisions to your reader.
 Also, many readers enjoy hearing your reaction to their feedback.
 We suggest you send regular updates on the status of your draft and how the reader’s comments have helped you.
-You will be expected to send a final draft of your paper to the reader at the end of the semester.
+You are expected to send a final draft of your paper to the reader at the end of the semester.

 Stay in touch.
 We know that unforeseen circumstances arise and you may have to drop out.
 Please show professionalism and get in contact with your reader immediately with any changes in your plans.
 If you have problems contacting your reader please contact us right away so we can find out what’s going on.

 Inform your reader.
 Tell your reader about the nature of your writing task, explain the assignment, the timeline for the assignment and the kinds of feedback you would like.And discuss the best way to interact.
 Find out if your reader has time to respond to questions you have about your work-in-progress between drafts.

 Own your work.
 You must take ownership for all decisions related to your paper.
 No matter who your reader is or what they say, you should see your reader as just one source of useful feedback not the final authority.
 Give your reader’s comments serious consideration, but make your own decisions.
 Ultimately, authority for evaluating your written work rests with your instructor.
 If you are unsure about whether a particular comment or advice is on target for your particular paper, check with your instructor.